-- > personal electronic devices and accessories are for individual personal use; no sharing, no external speakers - > students must receive permission to listen to electronic device during class time - > when listening to music, the volume needs to set to not be heard by others - > cell phone (example of electronic device) use is prohibited during the school day (8:00AM-3:00PM) with the exception of lunch, unless pre-approved by ALC Staff. - > ALL phone calls made need to take place in the office; including calling parents - > taking/sending photos/audio recording is prohibited - instances of harassment/bullying will not be tolerated (refer to harassment and bully policies)
+- personal electronic devices and accessories are for individual personal use; no sharing, no external speakers - > when listening to music, the volume needs to set to not be heard by others - cell phone (example of electronic device) use is prohibited during the school day (8:00AM-2:30PM) with the exception of lunch, unless pre-approved by ALC Staff. - > ALL phone calls made need to take place in the office; including calling parents. - Students are prohibited from photographing, recording or making any electronic record of other students, staff, or visitors without express consent of the individual that is the subject of the recording, photograph, or electronic record.
+This policy applies to students during the school day, instructional and non instructional time, or while participating in school events. - instances of harassment/bullying will not be tolerated (refer to school board policy 514 Bullying and 526 Hazing)

-Consequences of Violations (applied to ALL electronic devices)
+Consequences of Violations (applied to ALL electronic devices).
 Harassment - automatically sent to office